How to spot and avoid pension scams

 If the scam was recent, contact your pension provider.
 They may be able to interrupt the transfer and stop the fraudster from claiming your pension.
 You can also call the Financial Crimes and Scams Unit on 0800 015 4402 to see what other help is available.

-Tell Action Fraud what happened on 0300 123 2040 or by reporting the scam on their website (Opens in a new window).
-It's important to do this, even if the scam was a long time ago.
+Tell Action Fraud what happened on 0300 123 2040 or by reporting the scam on their site (Opens in a new window) It's important to do this, even if the scam was a long time ago.

-MoneyHelper offer free Pension Loss and Rebuilding My Pension appointments with our specialists.
-Call us on 0800 015 4402 or email virtual.appointments@moneyhelper.org.uk to book your session.
+MoneyHelper offer free Pension Loss appointments with our specialists.
+Call us on 0800 015 4402 or complete our Pensions enquiry formOpens in a new window to book a session.

 Once we know what happened to your pension, we can tell you whether you might be able to claim compensation.
 If you weren't scammed recently, it’s unlikely that you’ll get all your money back, but if you can claim something, it’s worth doing.